 1. The Waterfalls of Cerveteri and Castel Giuliano | Best waterfalls near Rome

 There are 8 waterfalls hidden in the gorge that goes from the Etruscan necropolis of Cerveteri, near the seaside, to the village of Castel Giuliano, near Lake Bracciano.
 It takes about 6 hours to visit all the waterfalls with a ring-route, it is much easier to visit only some of them.
 Choose if you want to start hiking from the spectacular Hell Road (Via Degli Inferi), an accessible part of the Necropolis of Cerveteri, or from the tiny village of Castel Giuliano.
 The 2 highest waterfalls can be found starting from Castel Giuliano.
 They are known as “Cascata della Mola” and “Cascata dell’Ospedaletto”.
 To get an idea of the trail, watch my Youtube video about the waterfalls of Castel Giuliano.
 These waterfalls are suitable for bathing.
 If you visit during the summer, avoid walking in the central hours of the day.
+This area is one of the most secluded and untouched in the larger region known as “Tuscia“.

 2. the falls of the Treja Valley Regional Park